Skip to main content

 Discover additional financial assistance

-Did you know there are more than 2,500 programs to help older adults pay for everyday living expenses such as food, medicine, housing and utilities, transportation, and more?
+Did you know there are programs to help older adults stay healthy and afford everyday living expenses such as food, medicine, housing and utilities, transportation, and more?

 Many of these programs may be available in addition to SNAP.
-Explore eligibility for yourself or someone else using NCOA’s handy benefits checker.
+Explore these programs for yourself or someone else using NCOA’s handy Benefits CheckUp®.
+This handy online tool is free and 100% confidential.
+Visit the site and enter your ZIP code to get started.